SCORING RUBRIC

 Guidelines for scoring techniques:

-• If a technique does not support sub-techniques, its score should reflect the control's ability to mitigate the behavior described in the technique's description.
+• If a technique does not support sub-techniques, its score should reflect the capability's ability to mitigate the behavior described in the technique's description.
 The Technique's Procedure Examples section should also be reviewed to better understand how adversaries have utilized this technique to ensure that score assessments are grounded in real-world occurrences of the technique.

 • If a technique does support sub-techniques, the aggregate score of its sub-techniques should be included in the technique's score.